Human Rights & the Environment

-In October 2016, the Clinic organized a three-day joint conference, “Climate Change Displacement: Finding Solutions to an Emerging Crisis,”which brought together experts from around the world to discuss the governance challenges that come with climate change displacement.
+In October 2016, the Clinic helped organize a three-day conference, “Climate Change Displacement: Finding Solutions to an Emerging Crisis,”which brought together experts from around the world to discuss the governance challenges that come with climate change displacement.
 Public events included a conversation between Mary Robinson, former President of Ireland, and HLS Dean Martha Minow, and a panel discussion examining governance challenges globally and locally.
-The conference was organized with the Emmett Environmental Law and Policy Clinic and the Harvard Immigration and Refugee Clinic.
+The conference was co-organized with the Emmett Environmental Law and Policy Clinic and the Harvard Immigration and Refugee Clinic.

 In November 2015, the Clinic released a joint report, “Righting Wrongs?,”which found that a controversial process created by one of the world’s largest gold mining companies to compensate women for rapes and gang rapes in Papua New Guinea was deeply flawed.
 The report was co-authored by the Columbia Law School Human Rights Clinic and led by Tyler Giannini in the International Human Rights Clinic at Harvard Law School.
 Giannini has been working on monitoring the mine since 2006.